patricksavalle/devops-project-template/content/branching-strategy.md

 > - [GitFlow](#gitflow)
 > - [GitLabFlow](#gitlabflow)
 > - [GitHubFlow](#githubflow)

-Branching strategy defines how different new features are developed in parallel and integrated into a new release.

 De industry standard for collaborative coding and revision control is GIT.
 Integration with GIT is done using merge requests into branches.